 Despite being one of the oldest professions around the globe, funnily enough, leather working doesn’t usually get as much spotlight as other ancient crafts.

 Need help getting started?
-Find our picks for the best leather working classes online below!
+Find our top picks for the best online and in-person leather working classes below!

 Affiliate disclosure: Articles on Tiny Workshops may contain affiliate links.